Ford Falcon (BA): Fairmont

+Fairmont Ghia

 By far the most expensive variant in the BA range, the Fairmont Ghia featured leather upholstery, wood grain highlights, full power options and a unique suspension assembly.
 The premium sound system, which incorporated a full-colour LCD screen, was standard, and the centre console stack was characterised by an analogue clock.
 Reverse parking sensors were available for the first time in the BA, standard on the Ghia.
 The sensors feature an automatic turn-off function for use when towing a boat or trailer for example.